adammurdoch/kotlin-tools/base-plugins/README.md

 - Creates a debug (unsigned) macOS application bundle and a release (signed and notarized) application bundle
 - Provides an application icon
-- Use `dist` task to build the debug application bundle and `releaseDist` to build the release application bundle
+- Use `dist` task to build the debug application bundle
+- Use `releaseDist` to build the release application bundle
 - Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.plugin`